Knut Ødegård

 Knut Ødegård (born 6 November 1945) is a Norwegian poet.

 Biography

 Born in 1945 in Molde, Norway, Ødegård made his poetic debut in 1967.
 Since then he has published more than fifty books, many volumes of poetry, two novels for young adults, two books about Iceland, a play, and several reinterpretations.
 His own works are recognized internationally as deeply original and high quality poetry and his poetry books are translated into 42 languages (2022), among these five separate collections in English.

 He was the founder and president of the Bjørnson Festival, the Norwegian International Literature Festival, held in homage to Nobel laureate Bjørnstjerne Bjørnson, for a decade.
 He was the founder and president of Bjørnstjerne Bjørnson-Akademiet, The Norwegian Academy of Literature and Freedom of Expression, 2003–2015.

 He shares his time between a home in Molde and another in Reykjavík, Iceland.
+He is married to the Icelandic choral conductor Þorgerður Ingólfsdóttir.